koklapperne/Existing-repository/README.md

 Git Command:
 $ git push -u origin master
 ```
-The local and the remote repository are not synchronized and ready for daily operations.
+The local and the remote repository are now synchronized and ready for daily operations.